jeshi96/parbutterfly/README.md

-Independently of our work, [Wang et al.](http://www.vldb.org/pvldb/vol12/p1139-wang.pdf) described an algorithm for butterfly counting using degree ordering, and also proposed a cache optimization for wedge retrieval.
+Independently of our work, [Wang et al.](http://www.vldb.org/pvldb/vol12/p1139-wang.pdf) described an algorithm for butterfly counting using degree ordering, and also proposed a cache-aware wedge processing optimization that changes the direction in which wedges are inspected.

-More specifically, Wang et al. included two cache optimizations, namely cache-aware wedge processing and cache-aware graph projection.
+Since our initial publication and inspired by their proposed optimization, we have incorporated the cache-aware wedge processing optimization of Wang et al. into our framework for all orderings
-We had independently implemented cache-aware graph projection in our work, as well as cache-aware wedge processing for the SIDE ordering setting.
+(previously we had only done for the SIDE ordering just by chance).

-We include cache-aware wedge processing for all other orderings, as based on their work.
 This optimization can be turned on using
 ```
 #define INVERSE 1
 ```